Shimbashi Station (Shiodome), 1872-1910

 In 1889, plans for a railway running west from Tokyo, along a route roughly following the feudal Nakasendo [central mountain road] post road to Kyoto via Matsumoto, were first realized.
 With the formation of the privately-owned Kobu-Tetsudo-sen, the first section of track was laid between Shinjuku and Tachikawa.
 In 1895, service was extended within Tokyo east from Shinjuku to Iidamachi (now Itamachi) to Shinjuku, with service further extended to the east to Ochanomizu in 1904.

 After long-distance railways were nationalized in 1906, the Kobu-Testsudo was renamed the Chuo-sen by the government which also planned and built a new Chuo-sen terminus east of Ochanomizu at Manseibashi [ten-thousand generation bridge] opened April 1, 1912.
 The station terminal was designed by Tatsuno Kingo in the grand European rail tradition, and was similar in appearance (but larger) to the Shimbashi terminal at Kasumori.
 Tatsuno would also oversee the design and construction of the even-grander Tokyo Central Station.
-It remained the eastern terminal station of the Chuo Line for seven years, until through-service was completed onward to Tokyo Central Station.
+Manseibashi would remain the eastern terminal of the Chuo Line for seven years, until through-service was completed onward to Tokyo Central Station.

 On the station plaza, fronting the Kanda Sudacho district, was a statue of Russo-Japanese War naval hero Commander Hirose Takeo.
 The statue remembers his sacrifice during the Battle of Port Lushun in 1905 when Hirose’s warrant officer was setting charges scuttling a ship to seal off the harbor to entrap Imperial Russian navy.
 A Russian torpedo struck the ship.